fredhohman/fredhohman.github.io/stuff-i-use.md

 	<figcaption>My old iPhone 6 Homescreen.</figcaption>
 </figure>

-On my homepage sits many of the mobile versions of the desktop services I use on OS X, but notable mentions include [Fantastical][fantastical] for calendar and reminders, [Dark Sky][darksky] for down to the minute weather predictions (necessary for taking bike rides on campus), [Inbox][inbox] by Gmail for email, and [Sleep Cycle][sleep-cycle] for a data-centric alarm clock.
+On my homepage sits many of the mobile versions of the desktop services I use on OS X, but notable mentions include [Fantastical][fantastical] for calendar and reminders, [Dark Sky][darksky] for down to the minute weather predictions (necessary for taking bike rides on campus), [Inbox][inbox] by Gmail for email, and  the data-centric alarm clock[Sleep Cycle][sleep-cycle].

 I also wear a space gray [Apple Watch Sport][watch] with the red sport band.
 Necessary?
 No. Stylish?
 A little.
 Convenient?
 Certainly.